nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.7.
 What System Resources are Required?

 We work very hard to make the agent consume as little memory and CPU as possible.
 Normally it should be under 10% of CPU usage and a few dozen MBs of RSS memory.
-If you notice any anomalies in the system resource consumption, please fill in a support ticket through Intercom.
+If you notice any anomalies in the system resource consumption, please create an issue at [nginx-amplify-agent](https://github.com/nginxinc/nginx-amplify-agent/issues) repo.

 ### 2.8.
 How Do I Restart NGINX Amplify Agent?